iamnswamyg/ION/README.md

-Certainly!
-Here's a set of interview questions along with suggested answers based on the information provided about Volue:

 ### 1. **Introduction to Volue:**
    #### Interviewer Question:
    - Can you tell us about Volue and its primary areas of operation?

    #### Suggested Answer:
    - Volue is a leading technology supplier focused on enabling the green transition.
-We operate in three main fields: energy, power grid, and infrastructure.
-Our mission is to support the European markets' transition to sustainable services critical for society, offering software, insights, and services that optimize energy production, trading, distribution, and consumption.
+They operate in three main fields: energy, power grid, and infrastructure, with eight product lines: Optimisation, Trading, Insight, Market Services, Power Grid, Industrial IoT, Water & Community and Construction.
+Their mission is to support the European markets' transition to sustainable services critical for society, offering software, insights, and services that optimize energy production, trading, distribution, and consumption.
+In addition, Volue delivers instrumentation and automation for transport, offshore, maritime and defence purposes.

 ---